DreamPoland/dream-notice/README.md

 If you need mini-message support, you need to implement dream-utilities versions with the adventure module.
 Both dream-utilities modules run on the same package.

 For example `cc.dreamcode:utilities-bukkit-adventure:newer-version`

+Or use module with -adventure suffix, `cc.dreamcode.notice:platform-adventure:1.6.1` for better support. (use only core and adventure module)